5 Smart Year-End Tax-Saving Money Moves

 2. Harvest gains that will be taxed at zero

-In 2018 married tax filers with taxable income up to $75,900 (singles up to $37,950) have a 0% tax rate on long-term capital gains and qualified dividends.
+In 2019 married tax filers with taxable income up to $75,900 (singles up to $37,950) have a zero percent tax rate on long-term capital gains and qualified dividends.
 If you are at the 0% capital gains rate now, or even the 15% capital gains rate but expect your income to be higher later, you’ll want to realize gains now at the lower rate.
 If you wait until a later tax year when your taxable income is higher, you’ll pay a higher tax rate on those gains.

 Your taxable income includes the gain, so when you are checking to see if this strategy works, calculate your taxable income first without the gain, then you can see how much room you have to realize gains at the lower rate.

 3. Convert IRA savings to a Roth IRA at a low tax rate

 I’m a big fan of Roth IRAs because the balance grows tax-free and distributions are also not taxed (when you follow the rules).
 In addition, once you reach age 70 ½, you will be required to take distributions from Traditional IRA accounts.
 Those distributions bump up your taxable income and could mean your capital gains and Social Security will be taxed at a higher rate.
 This distribution requirement does not apply to Roth IRAs – unless you inherit one – distributions are required from inherited Roth accounts.

 Depending on your income, it could be wise to convert money into a Roth IRA.
 While you must pay taxes on this money when you convert it, from that point on the funds grow tax-free, no future taxable distributions are required, and you may be able to permanently remain in the 0% capital gains and qualified dividend tax bracket.
 If you have a lot of assets in non-retirement brokerage accounts, this is just one of many ways converting to a Roth now could pay off later.